The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Preliminaries and Technical Summary

 \begin{restatable*}{theorem}{planargraph} Given a $2$-local stoquastic Hamiltonian on a spatially sparse graph, $H$, there exists a $2$-local stoquastic Hamiltonian on a degree-$4$ planar graph with a straight-line drawing in the plane that approximates $H$. \end{restatable*}

 A subsequent embedding procedure from the planar graph to the $2$D square lattice is then discussed.
 Since this mapping is efficient and only requires an additional constant number of perturbative gadgets, we establish the \clw{StoqMA}{completeness} of the \sc{$2$-Local Stoquastic Hamiltonian} problem on $2$D lattices.
+Our results hold for local term-wise stoquastic Hamiltonians on qubit systems, i.e., where each local term is stoquastic as per \cref{def:stoq_ham}.

 \begin{restatable*}[]{theorem}{thrmTwoLSHsquarelattice} The \sc{$2$-Local Stoquastic Hamiltonian} problem on a $2$D square lattice is \clw{StoqMA}{complete}. \end{restatable*}

 The contributions of this work are summarised in \cref{fig:flow-diagram}.